-There are two major types of attacks that focus on an organization’s supply or value chain:
+There are two major types of supply chain attacks that focus on an organization’s supply or value life cycle.

-“Island hopping” attacks occur when cybercriminals successfully infiltrate large companies by targeting smaller organizations, or those likely to have less-sophisticated security controls, that are part of the large company’s value chain.
-Derived from the island hopping strategy of the United States in the Pacific campaign in WW2, in this type of attack, attackers infiltrate one network and use it to hop onto an affiliate network.
+“Island hopping” attacks occur when cybercriminals infiltrate large companies by targeting smaller organizations, or those likely to have less sophisticated security controls, that are part of the larger company’s value chain.
+As the name implies, the attackers “hop” from organization to organization to close in on their main target.

 Island hopping attacks typically target prominent organizations, which tend to rely on a broad digital ecosystem of suppliers.
-These may include managed services providers, hardware and software vendors, and technology and business partners, many of which are connected into various applications and databases.
-If an attacker can infiltrate a partner organization through phishing, for example, it then has an entry point to the more attractive target.
+These may include managed services providers, hardware and software vendors, and technology and business partners, many of which are connected into various applications and databases through a plethora of vulnerable endpoints.

-Island hopping and supply chain attacks have been the source of high-profile, costly breaches.
-But the organizations that are simply used as an “island” can also incur severe reputational and business damages, even though they’re not the actual target of such a campaign
+Island hopping and supply chain attacks have been the source of high-profile, costly breaches, but the “island” organizations can also incur severe reputational and business damages, even though they’re not the actual targets of such a campaign.

-The supply chain attack involving SolarWinds Orion in late 2020 only marks the latest example of this type of attack.
-In that case, an adversary was able to gain access to SolarWinds systems to create “trojanized” updates to the SolarWinds Orion platform.
-The trojanized Orion update allowed attackers to deploy stealthy malware on the networks of 18,000 SolarWinds customers, which included many U.S. agencies and organizations, including the Pentagon, Department of Homeland Security, the FBI, Army, Navy, and many more.
+In the SolarWinds Orion attack in 2020, an adversary was able to gain access to SolarWinds systems through a backdoor and create trojanized updates to the SolarWinds Orion platform.
+The trojanized Orion update allowed attackers to deploy stealthy malware on the networks of 18,000 SolarWinds customers, which included many US government agencies and organizations, including the Pentagon, the Department of Homeland Security, the FBI, the Army, the Navy, and many more.

 Security experts have been warning for many years that [supply chain attacks] are some of the hardest types of threats to prevent because they take advantage of trust relationships between vendors and customers and machine-to-machine communication channels, such as software update mechanisms that are inherently trusted by users.